Germany Country Commercial Guide

 Digital Market Opportunities

-The 2022 gigabit strategy of the federal government calls for more investments in Germany’s fiberoptic networks.
+Germany’s 2022 gigabit strategy calls for more investments in Germany’s fiberoptic networks.
 It aims to have 50 percent of the country connected by Fiber to the Premises (FTTP) by 2025 and 100 percent by 2030.
-The strategy includes $12.6 billion in government subsidies and estimates private sector investments by telecommunication companies at $52.6 billion.
+As of 2024, FTTP was at 29.8% in Germany.
+The strategy includes USD 12.6 billion in government subsidies and estimates private sector investments by telecommunication companies at USD 52.6 billion.
 Communication equipment across the rail network will also be updated as part of the strategy.
+The new German government continues to prioritize the quick rollout of digital infrastructure.
+In June 2025, the governing coalition passed legislation in the Bundestag which attributes a “preeminent public interest” to fiber and mobile broadband expansion until the end of 2030, facilitating quicker approval and planning procedures.

-Microsoft and Apple recently announced substantial investments in Germany’s digital economy.
-The former intends to allocate $3.4 billion until 2026 primarily to build out its data center infrastructure.
+Microsoft and Apple announced substantial investments in Germany’s digital economy.
+The former intends to allocate USD 3.4 billion until 2026 primarily to build out its data center infrastructure.

 Helpful Resources